Iran says 2 UN watchdog devices at nuclear site turned off

 Tehran said its civilian nuclear arm, the Atomic Energy Organization of Iran, monitored the shutdown of the cameras.
 It said 80% of the existing cameras are IAEA “safeguard” cameras and they will continue to operate as before.
 Safeguards refer to the IAEA’s inspections and monitoring of a country’s nuclear program.

-However, an Iranian official warned IAEA officials that Tehran was now considering taking “other measures” as well.

-“We hope that they come to their senses and respond to Iran’s cooperation with cooperation,” said Behrouz Kamalvandi, a spokesman for Iran’s Atomic Energy Organization.
-“It is not acceptable that they show inappropriate behavior while Iran continues to cooperate.”

 The Vienna-based IAEA declined to immediately comment.
-However, Iran’s move come after IAEA Director-General Rafael Mariano Grossi criticized Iran for failing to provide “credible information” about unexplained, man-made nuclear material discovered at three undeclared Iranian sites — long a point of contention between the agency and Tehran.
+However, Iran’s move come after IAEA Director-General Rafael Mariano Grossi criticized Iran for failing to provide “credible information” about unexplained nuclear material discovered at three undeclared Iranian sites — long a point of contention between the agency and Tehran.

+An IAEA report released late Wednesday identified the Iranian sites as Marivan, near the city of Abadeh, and Turquzabad and Varamin just outside of Tehran.
+The report said Iran alleged the traces came from “sabotage” by a third country, something the IAEA said Tehran offered no evidence to support.

 Iran already has been holding footage from IAEA surveillance cameras since February 2021 as a pressure tactic to restore the atomic accord.